Striving for Sustainable Fashion in the Print-on-Demand Sector

 Societal’s proficiency as a print-on-demand brand

 POD (Print-on-demand) services could be one of the means to an environmentally friendly fashion industry.
-Let us look at how our partners’ product stock and catalog, printing means and facilities and how Societal’s facilities assist our customers in running fashion businesses.
+Let us look at how our partners’ product stock and catalog, printing means and facilities.

 The only wastes in POD are from products that get damaged when printing, and Societal’s cost for impaired items obeys the industry’s rules.